Covid and Travel Restrictions in South East Asia – Latest Updates at Beginning 2021

 With a valid visa issued, there are things that you must prepare:

-- Proof of negative Covid-19 PCR test results within 72 hours from the point of departure.
+- Proof of negative COVID-19 PCR test results within 72 hours from the point of departure.
 The paper must be in English.

 Post-arrival, passengers will be taken to a center for the Covid-19 test, and wait within 24 hours for the result.
-If there is nothing happened, you must do a self-quarantine at your accommodation in 14 days.
+If there is nothing happens, you must do a self-quarantine at your accommodation in 14 days.
 There will be another test on the 13th day to make sure.

 Afterward, you must do a self-quarantine in 14 days at your accommodation or at one of the government’s facilities.

 The suspension continues with most of the visas including the visa on arrival and visa exemptions.
-In other words, passengers aren’t allowed to enter Indonesia except those who have the Permanent/Temporary Stay Permit visa or diplomatic one.
+In other words, passengers aren’t allowed to enter Indonesia except those who have a Permanent/Temporary Stay Permit visa or diplomatic one.

-There are things for the travelers, if allowed, to present:
+There are things for the travelers if allowed, to present:

 - A valid negative coronavirus test results in English within 48 hours since departure.